InvGate Service Management tutorials

 Note: This integration is not available for On-Premise instances of InvGate Service Management.

-When a user contacts the Virtual Service Agent for the first time, identity validation is required:
+When a user contacts the Virtual Service Agent for the first time, the system validates their identity:

-2. The email must match the user account in InvGate Service Management.
+• The user enters an email that matches their account in InvGate Service Management.

-3. A security code is sent through the outgoing email server.
+• The system sends a security code through the outgoing email server.

 • Get answers: Users describe an issue in plain language.
 The agent suggests relevant knowledge base articles directly in the chat.

-• Create requests: If the issue needs follow-up, the agent analyzes the conversation, suggests a category, and creates a ticket automatically.
+• Create requests: If the issue needs follow-up, the agent analyzes the conversation, suggests a category, and creates a ticket.

 • Check request status: Users can ask for updates on existing requests without leaving WhatsApp.